a-tringali/clack/README.md

 ### Why should a separate class receive data from the server and print it?
 Also, why is the class called a 'listener'?
 It's to separate the code that receives & prints the data from the rest of ClackClient, which only executes when the user sends a message.
 The class is called a listener because it waits for an event to happen before executing- in this case, receiving data from the server. -Andrew

+###Explain why you need a separate thread for each client, and why you cannot handle all clients in the main server thread.
+Conceptually, why is the listener class ‘ClientSideServerListener’ different from the class ‘ServerSideClientIO’?
+Each client naturally needs its own thread so that it can function as its own entity.
+You can't handle all clients in one thread so that you can listen to all of them at once.
+Clients only need to send and receive from the server, where the server processes and distributes that information.

+###Explain why the broadcast() and remove() methods are synchronized.
+You may find it easier to answer this question after completing all programming.
+They are synchronized to ensure that all of the operations of one are complete before the others begin.
+Without this, you could have issues with messages getting incorrectly interpreted.

+###Discuss all new methods and new code in existing methods that you wrote to handle LISTUSERS.
+I tried to handle this as simply as possible and just display a message from the server where the contents of the message were the userlist.
+I did this by adding code to the clause for listusers such that a new clackdata type ListUserData would be passed (although I ended up not actually using this datatype for display, opting to show it as a message instead).
+As a result of this, I just needed to track in an ArrayList the list of users, and then add a condition where if the server is passed a userlist item it will create its own userlist message instead.